davidsiaw/tangnano9k-vga/README.md

 - vsync
 - red

-sometimes outp gets messed up to some high number like 42MHz when some unrelated code changes
+sometimes outp gets messed up to some high number like 42MHz when some unrelated code changes, like changing hcnt to == 100 instead of 80, the outp will explode with a 50MHz signal

 current thing should display a red square at the top left corner 30px offset from top and left